 As I have already indicated above, most people are not in this category.
 Instead of “un-limiting” beliefs they have “limiting” beliefs.
 The “limiting” beliefs create a sort of “unstable”, or “wobbly” energy nature, where the individual is not sure about his power.

 For a person with such a “wobbly” energy nature, it may be true that there are endless opportunities and possibilities for some other, “chosen ones”.
 But for himself, he does not accept the idea that he is anywhere near “super-potent”.

-And this has consequences in real life, according to the law of attraction.
+And this has consequences in real life, according to the principles of the law of attraction.
 Because of his beliefs, his life will turn out the way he believes it to be.
 So if he believes that he is the luckiest guy in town who always gets everything more or less free of charge, then that is the drama that the universe will present to him.

 Conversely, as in the majority of cases in real life, if he sees himself as a “struggler”, always complaining about this and that, viewing himself not as a “winner”, but (more or less) as a “loser”, then, in a similar fashion, the universe will play out the drama in that way, according to his beliefs.
 Thus, his journey will be less smooth and more troublesome than if he had more “un-limiting” beliefs and a higher self-esteem.

 Beliefs about Ourselves

 Most people have quite low self-esteem.
 Or at the very least, lower self-esteem than they could have had.
 Such low self-esteem naturally depends on a whole array of factors.
 Still, one crucial factor is, I think, one’s inner beliefs.
 That is, having limiting beliefs and low self-esteem go hand in hand.